cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PosgreSQL configuration.
 This will require the AWS certificate bundle to be installed, or it can be disabled by setting "use_tls=false"
 - PostgreSQL: a new "provider_verify_certificate" property allows for the PostgreSQL Terraform provider to skip the verification of the server certificate.
 - PostgreSQL: server rejects non-SSL connections by default.
 Renamed "use_tls" to "require_ssl".
 The "require_ssl" property is true by defalt, and will make the server require SSL connections.
 When false, the server will accept SSL and non-SSL connections.
+- PostgreSQL: binding users are now deleted when a binding is deleted.
+This applies only to newly created bindings.

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced